Suspiria (2018 film): Proposed sequel

 Suspiria had the working title of Suspiria: Part One, with Guadagnino and Kajganich conceiving it as the first half of a bigger story.
-They planned Part Two to explore the origins of Madame Blanc and Helena Markos and the future of Suzy Bannion.
+They planned Part Two to explore the origins of Madame Blanc and Helena Markos and the future of Susie Bannion.
 The subtitle was dropped so that Suspiria would be thought of as a standalone work.

 Guadagnino said he would be interested in developing Part Two if the film were a commercial success.
 He expressed interest in making a prequel about Markos, set hundreds of years before the first film, saying, "I have this image in my mind of Helena Markos in solitude in the year 1212 in Scotland or in Spain.
 Wandering through a village and trying to find a way on how she can manipulate the women of the village.
 I know she was there.
 I know it was six to seven hundred years before the actual storyline of this film."

 In 2020, Guadagnino said a sequel was impossible, as Suspiria had been "a disaster at the box office".